vkondi/github-toolkit/README.md

 ## Customization

 ### Adding New Metrics
-1. Update the backend API in `backend/main.py`
+1. Update the api API in `api/main.py`
 2. Add new fields to the TypeScript types in `types/index.ts`
 3. Update the frontend components to display the new metrics